PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 - **Generate batch signatures** _bsig-i <-- (id, N, sig, i, r-i, path-i)_
 - **Return batch of signatures** batch signatures are \{bsig-1, ..., bsig-N\}

+Figure {{fig-merkle-tree}} illustrates the construction of the Merkle tree and the signature of the root.

 ~~~

   lvl3=root         (T30)--DSA--> sig